 Spitzer Space Telescope

-For years scientists tried measuring the immeasurable space by putting telescope above the atmosphere to evaluate in depth and have a closer examination of the so called hidden universe in infrared radiation, the form of radiant energy invisible to the human eye.
-By the early 1970s, scientist concluded of placing an infrared telescope to earth’s obscured atmosphere.
-In 1983 the launch of Infrared Astronomical Satellite conducted the first infrared survey of the sky paving way to improved infrared detectors and future missions.
+For years scientists tried measuring the immeasurable space by putting telescope above the atmosphere to evaluate in-depth and have a closer examination of the so-called hidden universe in infrared radiation, the form of radiant energy invisible to the human eye.
+By the early 1970s, the scientist concluded placing an infrared telescope to earth’s obscured atmosphere.
+In 1983 the launch of Infrared Astronomical Satellite conducted the first infrared survey of the sky paving the way to improved infrared detectors and future missions.
 It was procured and made successful in the year 2003 when brilliants came up with the most sensitive infrared space observatory ever launched.

 The Spitzer space telescope not only changed the era of observational astronomy but also brought up a revolution in the field of science.
 The universe constantly emits bundles of information most of which we fail to understand and receive.
 In space any particle having a temperature of above zero kelvin (-459.67 degrees F to -273.15 degrees C) radiates out as infrared and could not be deciphered by us, as we lacked resources to detect these radiation.
 Having spitzer telescope proved to be an advantage to modern science.
 “Spitzer’s highly sensitive instruments allow scientists to peer into cosmic regions that are hidden from optical telescopes, including dusty stellar nurseries, the centers of galaxies, and newly forming planetary systems,” NASA wrote on the Spitzer website.